 Please, try again in a couple of minutes

-Gangrene results when blood flow to a certain area of your body is interrupted, causing tissue decay and death.
+Gangrene occurs when blood flow to a certain area of the body is interrupted.
+The lack of blood flow causes tissue to die.
 Gangrene often affects the fingers or toes.

 Causes of gangrene include: